 Industry and education work together to enhance learning for local students

 As a local business, already employing over 75 technical engineers, it was an easy decision.
-Emma Porter, Head of HR commented: “Recruiting talented IT engineers is always a challenge and having the opportunity to work closely with our local schools and colleges is a great way for us to help these budding young engineers develop the skills and knowledge they need to go on to becoming one of our growing team later on.”
+Emma Porter, Head of HR, commented: “Recruiting talented IT engineers is always a challenge and having the opportunity to work closely with our local schools and colleges is a great way for us to help these budding young engineers develop the skills and knowledge they need to go on to become one of our growing team later on.”

 Owen Hutton, Computing Co-ordinator at Baxter College concluded: “I’m so pleased that Toby took the initiative to contact OGL.
 Receiving these computers will provide the students with another opportunity to get hands on with hardware and develop their computing skills further.
 It’s also nice to create links with local technology businesses as our students could well be their future employees.”